 your convenience you can

 download a full Burn Prevention Tip Sheet.

 - Keep the stove top and oven clean; grease and debris buildup can ignite easily.

-- Keep stove area clear of flammable materials, including oven mitts, paper or cloth towels.
+- Keep stove area clear of flammable materials, including oven mitts, paper

 - Dishtowels should never be hung on the oven door.

 - Do not place or spray aerosols near an open flame.

 - Cook on back burners and turn pot handles in to prevent accidental spillage.